 How to Use Business Cards & a Brief History

 Business cards are traditionally the primary way that business people present their contact information to other business people and potential customers or clients.
 Even in the digital age business cards are thriving and in countries such as China and Japan the exchange of business cards is almost a ritual.

+Business cards provide a more tangible way to impart information about who you are and what you do, making them one of the most effective direct marketing tools.
+Having your business card ready to present to others when needed demonstrates a higher level of professionalism.

-Business Card Format
+Standard Business Card Format

 The back of business cards is usually (but not always) blank.
 For instance, if you're travelling abroad for business, it is good practice to have one side of your business cards translated into the language appropriate to the country you are visiting.
 (When you present such business cards, you should present the card to the recipient so that the recipient's language is face up.)
-See 11 Parts of a Business Card.

 Business cards are usually presented to one person by another in a face-to-face exchange, although they may also be attached to invoices and thank you cards, or even attached to a vehicle in a business card holder so passersby can help themselves to one if they're interested in the service or product advertised on the vehicle.